20kilograma/blog/php-sec.md

 Hello, &lt;script>alert()&lt;/script><br>
 </code>

 As you may have guessed, in this case it's Reflected XSS.
-It's not getting saved somewhere, so there is no way for it to be <u>persistently</u> there (fun fact: the other name for Stored XSS is Persistent XSS, hopefully it makes more sense that way).<br> Ok now, let's fix that now by using <code>htmlspecialchars()</code> function which is used to handle the user properly and transfer the special characters to <a href="https://www.freeformatter.com/html-entities.html">Html entities</a>.
+It's not getting saved somewhere, so there is no way for it to be <u>persistently</u> there (fun fact: the other name for Stored XSS is Persistent XSS, hopefully it makes more sense that way).<br> Ok now, let's fix that now by using <code>htmlspecialchars()</code> function which is used to handle the user supplied input properly and transfer the special characters to <a href="https://www.freeformatter.com/html-entities.html">Html entities</a>.

 ![image](https://github.com/KiraReys/blog/assets/44244085/79083ec5-fd89-4ede-a12f-2a5e44329c53)<br>